-Advice on automated and zero emission vehicle infrastructure
+Advice on automated and zero emissions vehicles infrastructure

 The Victorian Government has requested Infrastructure Victoria provide advice on the infrastructure required to enable the implementation of automated and zero emissions vehicles in Victoria.

-Infrastructure Victoria has released a report outlining future scenarios for automated and zero emissions vehicles in Victoria.
+In May, Infrastructure Victoria published a report outlining future scenarios for automated and zero emissions vehicles in Victoria.